 What do I do now that I want to spay/neuter my senior dog?

 Discuss the spay/neuter surgery with your family veterinarian.
-If he says your dog is too old, call other veterinary clinics in your area.
+If he says your dog is simply too old, call other veterinary clinics in your area.
 Always ask for references.
 It is best to find a reputable veterinarian that is highly recommended to care for your geriatric dog.

 If you are near Cleveland, Ohio, contact the Sanctuary for referrals to veterinary clinics with experience in geriatric spay/neuter.

 Support Spay/Neuter programs in Ohio; get your PetsOhio license plate today!